sourcesync/belex-docker/README.md

 # belex-docker

-This repo/project is a stop-gap for general access to GSI Technology's Copperhead belex compiler and will be obsolete when the compiler goes FOSS.
+This repo/project is a stop-gap for general access to GSI Technology's Copperhead belex compiler+APU simulator and will be obsolete when the compiler goes FOSS.

 Likely you just want to pull and run pre-built Docker containers (see next section.)